Get

 Sick and unhealthy yellow Labrador Retriever dog coughing in a park or Kennel cough symptom

 It can be disconcerting when your dog starts to show signs of illness, and coughing can be especially stressful.
 Coughing can be uncomfortable for your dog, as well as disruptive for you.
-While it is a sign of illness, it is not an illness itself, so it’s important for you to talk to your vet to determine why your dog is coughing.
+While it is a sign of illness, it is not an illness itself, so you need to talk to your vet to determine why your dog is coughing.
 Some coughs can have relatively benign and treatable causes, while others can be caused by serious and deadly medical conditions.
 Let’s check out what some of these potential reasons are just below.

 Dogster_Website dividers_v1_Jan 18 2024-01-TEST